Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- Select everything
 SELECT *

--- From the table 'criminals'
+-- From the table 'dataTable'
-FROM criminals
+FROM dataTable

 -- Where the city is any of these cities
 WHERE city IN ('Santa Rosa', 'Petaluma');